Welcome to Thornhill Community Website

 The village and its immediate surroundings boast an attractive and comprehensive range of shops, including two small supermarkets, a chemist’s, several niche clothes shops, two butchers, one of which is also a delicatessen, a baker, two hairdressers, an authentic Scottish/Italian café/fish & chip shop founded in 1929, high quality gift and fancy goods shops (one of which stages frequent art exhibitions), coffee shops and café/restaurants, an antique shop, a beautician, a pottery, a pet food store, farm shops….as well as various hotels, pubs, a Library, a garage (and petrol station), a Dentist, Podiatrist, Community Hospital, Health Centre, highly regarded Primary & Secondary schools….well, the list goes on!

 Apart from the village itself, there are numerous opportunities for visitors to participate in outdoor activities, such as walking (click for suggestions), shooting, fishing etc; as also Thornhill’s 18-hole Golf Course.
-Thornhill is also an excellent centre from which you can visit lots of other attractions in Dumfries & Galloway, many of which either have a presence on this site, or to whose own sites we have links.
+Thornhill is also an excellent centre from which you can visit lots of other attractions in Dumfries & Galloway, many of which are featured on this site or included as links.

 Just north of Thornhill lies the Drumlanrig Estate, (see separate information on visiting the Castle, and the numerous activities it offers), one of the homes of the Duke of Buccleuch & Queensberry, one of the largest landowners in Europe.